robertu94/SPERR/index.md

 In its _size-bounded_ compression mode, SPERR takes in a `BPP` value that controls the level of compression.
-A valid BPP value is in the range of (0.0, 32.0) for single-precision floating point values, and (0.0, 64.0) for double-precision floating point values.
+A valid BPP value is in the range of (0.0, 32.0) for single-precision floating-point values, and (0.0, 64.0) for double-precision floating-point values.
 Often, a BPP value of 4.0 to 8.0 yields accurate enough reconstructions for the subsequent analysis.